 The notion that a part of the microbiome is specific to the cryosphere is also strongly supported by phylogenetic analyses of the 16S rRNA gene amplicon dataset.
 First, we found higher pairwise phylogenetic overlap among cryospheric samples than among cryospheric/non-cryospheric or non-cryospheric samples (Sorensen’s index, Fig. 1C; Wilcoxon test, Holm adj. p < 0.001).
 This points towards a phylogenetic diversity that is specific to the cryosphere.
 Second, when we examined cross-sample nearest taxon distances (β-NTDs), we found that taxa in cryospheric samples have lower β-NTDs in other cryospheric samples than in non-cryospheric samples (Fig. 1D; Wilcoxon test, Holm adj. p < 0.001).
 This was less evident for non-cryospheric samples (Extended data Table 2).
-Because phylogeny and functional similarity usually correlate at short phylogenetic distances1717, this finding suggests higher niche similarity for cryospheric bacteria compared to their non-cryospheric equivalents.
+Because phylogeny and functional similarity usually correlate at short phylogenetic distances17, this finding suggests higher niche similarity for cryospheric bacteria compared to their non-cryospheric equivalents.
 This evokes specific selective constraints of cryospheric environments acting on taxa across the entire bacterial tree of life.
 Interestingly, when we further examined radiation patterns, we found that taxa in a given cryospheric microbial community had on average larger phylogenetic distances (α-MPD) than their counterparts in a non-cryospheric community (linear model, p < 0.001).
-This could suggest early radiation events with subsequent “pruning” of phylogenetic diversity, which would explain the observed patterns1818.
+This could suggest early radiation events with subsequent “pruning” of phylogenetic diversity, which would explain the observed patterns18.
 However, we cannot exclude nor disentangle the action of contemporary evolutionary and assembly processes that can jointly shape community phylogenies.
 For example, transduction and genome plasticity have repeatedly been linked with cold adaptation in cryospheric bacteria19–22.
 Moreover, horizontal gene transfer has also been shown to promote the diffusion of cold-adaptation genes23.
 Nevertheless, given the large number and breadth of included cryospheric ecosystems, we posit that the topologies of the inferred phylogenies are less prone to assembly processes.
 We rather interpret that the observed patterns are signs of early and constrained radiation in the cryospheric microbiome.
 Collectively, these results point to similar evolutionary trajectories in cryospheric microbiomes, probably owing to similar environmental conditions across various cryospheric ecosystems, over timescales, relevant for bacterial macroevolution.

 The abundance of a given species in an ecosystem generally reflects its fitness and adaptive capacity to the respective environmental conditions.
-Therefore, we explored patterns of differential abundance (Methods), and found 589 bacterial genera with higher abundances in cryospheric compared to non-cryospheric samples (Ancom, W statistic > 0.7, CLR mean difference > 0) that hereafter will be referred to as ‘cryospheric genera’.
+Therefore, we explored patterns of differential abundance (Methods) and found 589 bacterial genera with higher abundances in cryospheric compared to non-cryospheric samples (Ancom, W statistic > 0.7, CLR mean difference > 0) that hereafter will be referred to as ‘cryospheric genera’.
 These genera were distributed widely across the bacterial tree of life and encompassed 46 different phyla.
-In this context, our findings posit the hypothesis that cold tolerance may either be ancestral, or an acquired trait that arose multiple times across the tree of life, potentially facilitated by horizontal gene transfer19,20.
-Nevertheless, cryospheric genera were found to be particularly concentrated in two phyla, namely Proteobacteria and Bacteroidota(Fig. 2A). … supports our notion of early radiation events in the cryospheric microbiome.
+Despite this wide distribution, we found that 34.8% and 13.4% of the cryospheric genera were affiliated Proteobacteria and Bacteroidota, respectively (Fig. 2A).